CR0ZER/CDM26-Predictor/README.md

 ## Features

-- 📅 Day-by-day navigation through the 2026 World Cup schedule (upcoming and completed matches, fetched live)
+- Day-by-day navigation through the 2026 World Cup schedule (upcoming and completed matches, fetched live)
-- ⚽ Predict a single match or an entire matchday in one click
+- Predict a single match or an entire matchday in one click
-- 📊 1X2 probabilities, full exact-score grid (heatmap), over/under 2.5 goals, BTTS (both teams to score)
+- 1X2 probabilities, full exact-score grid (heatmap), over/under 2.5 goals, BTTS (both teams to score)
-- 🏳️ Match cards with flags, organized by matchday in a Sofascore-style layout
+- Match cards with flags, organized by matchday in a Sofascore-style layout
-- 🔄 Home-advantage handling for the three co-host nations (USA, Mexico, Canada)
+- Home-advantage handling for the three co-host nations (USA, Mexico, Canada)
+- Live model performance tracking — outcome accuracy and exact-score accuracy updated after each matchday

 ## Tech Stack